Facing Putin’s wartime censorship, a Nobel laureate fights to keep truth in Russia alive

 “It’s the only way without a VPN to learn the truth that they are trying so hard to hide from us,” one young man said in the Novaya video.

-According to reports on the Interfax news agency, Russia’s parliament has begun work to expand the March 4 censorship law.
-Putin, too, has signaled more repression, calling in a March 16 appearance for a “self-purification” of society and saying the Russian people would distinguish “true patriots” from “scum and traitors” and spit out the latter like a fly from their mouth.
+Russia’s parliament passed legislation Tuesday to expand the censorship law to ban “fake” information not only about the Russian military but a wide range of Russian government agencies.
+Putin, too, has signaled more repression, calling in a March 16 appearance for a “self-purification” of society and saying the Russian people would distinguish “true patriots” from “scum and traitors” and spit out the latter like a fly that had flown into their mouth.

 Muratov, in his Nobel lecture, cast a free press as a counteragent for such despotism, likening journalists to dogs that keep the caravan of society moving forward.

 “Yes, we growl and bite.
-Yes, we have sharp teeth and a strong grip,” Muratov said.
+Yes, we have sharp teeth and a strong grip,” he said.
 “But we are the prerequisite for progress.
 We are the antidote against tyranny.”